Recycling by product

 Products made from a variety of materials can be recycled using a number of processes.

 Building and construction waste

 Aggregates and concrete

 Concrete aggregate collected from demolition sites is put through a crushing machine, often along with asphalt, bricks, dirt, and rocks.
 Smaller pieces of concrete are used as gravel for new construction projects.
 Crushed recycled concrete can also be used as the dry aggregate for new concrete if it is free of contaminants.
 Builder's rubble (like broken down bricks) is also used for railway ballast and gravel paths.
 This reduces the need for other rocks to be dug up, which in turn saves trees and habitats.

 Asphalt and tarmac

 Asphalt including asphalt shingle can be melted down and in part recycled.
-Tarmac can also recycled and there is now an active market for recycling tarmac in the developed world.
+Tarmac can also be recycled and there is now an active market for recycling tarmac in the developed world.
 This includes tarmac scalpings produced when roads are scarified before a new surface is laid.